kartverket/backstage-plugin-risk-scorecard-backend/docs/schemaChangelog.md

 # Schema changelog

 ## 5.0
-- Changes status field in actions to 'ok', 'not ok' and 'not relevant'
+- Changes status field in actions to 'OK', 'Not OK' and 'Not relevant'.
+- The following mapping is applied from previous status values to new status values:
+  - Not started, In progress, On hold → Not OK
+  - Completed → OK
+  - Aborted → Not relevant

 ## 4.2
 - Adds lastUpdated field in actions